MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 -  Click on :guilabel:`Finish` button.
 A new empty project is created,

--  Install `Platform Configuration Additions <https://github.com/MicroEJ/PlatformQualificationTools/blob/master/framework/platform/>`_.
+-  Install the latest `Platform Configuration Additions <https://github.com/MicroEJ/PlatformQualificationTools/blob/master/framework/platform/>`_.
    Files within the ``content`` folder have to be copied to the configuration project folder, by following instructions described at https://github.com/MicroEJ/PlatformQualificationTools/blob/master/framework/platform/README.rst.